What do I do if my ex has threatened to take the children overseas or has already taken them?

 Your first step is to contact our experienced family lawyers, find out how we can assist you in the negotiation process, making an application to the court to obtain an order that allows you to travel overseas with your child and most importantly how to avoid a Hague Convention application being made against you.

-If you require any further advice or any further information on the matters discussed in this article please contact our Family Lawyers.
+For any advice or more information on the matters discussed in this article please contact our Family Lawyers.